Holden

 Holden, formerly known as General Motors-Holden, was an Australian subsidiary company of General Motors.
-It was an Australian automobile manufacturer, importer, and exporter which sold cars under its own marque in Australia.
-In its last three years, it switched entirely to importing cars.
+Founded in Adelaide, it was an automobile manufacturer, importer, and exporter that sold cars under its own marque in Australia.
 It was headquartered in Port Melbourne, with major industrial operations in the states of South Australia and Victoria.
-The 164-year-old company ceased trading at the end of 2020.
+The 164-year-old company ceased trading at the end of 2020, having switched to solely importing vehicles in its final three years.

 Holden's primary products were its own models developed in-house, such as the Holden Commodore, Holden Caprice, and the Holden Ute.
-However, Holden had also offered badge-engineered models under sharing arrangements with Chevrolet, Isuzu, Nissan, Opel, Suzuki, Toyota, and Vauxhall Motors.
-The vehicle lineup had included models from GM Korea, GM Thailand, GM North America.
-Holden had also distributed GM's German Opel marque in Australia in 2012 and 2013.
+However, Holden had also offered badge-engineered models under sharing arrangements with Nissan, Suzuki, Toyota, Isuzu, and then GM subsidiaries Opel, Vauxhall and Chevrolet.
+The vehicle lineup had included models from GM Korea, GM Thailand, and GM North America.
+Holden had also distributed GM's German Opel marque in Australia briefly from 2012 to 2013.

-Holden was founded in 1856 as a saddlery manufacturer in South Australia.
-In 1908, it moved into the automotive field.
+Holden was founded in 1856 as a saddlery manufacturer in South Australia before moving into the automotive field in 1898.
 It became a subsidiary of the United States–based General Motors (GM) in 1931, when the company was renamed General Motors-Holden's Ltd. It was renamed Holden Ltd in 1998 and adopted the name GM Holden Ltd in 2005.

 Holden briefly owned assembly plants in New Zealand during the early 1990s.
 The plants had belonged to General Motors from 1926 until 1990 in an earlier and quite separate operation from GM's Holden operations in Australia.
-Holden's production became increasingly concentrated in South Australia and Victoria after the Second World War.
-However, Holden had factories in all the mainland states of Australia when GM took over in 1931, due to the combining of Holden and GM factories around the country under Holden management.
-In the postwar period, this decentralisation was slowly reduced and, by 1989, the consolidation of final assembly at Elizabeth, South Australia was largely completed, except for some operations that continued at Dandenong, Victoria until 1994.
-Engine manufacturing was consolidated at Fishermans Bend, Victoria, which was expanded to supply markets overseas.
+Holden's production became increasingly concentrated in South Australia and Victoria after World War II.
+However, Holden had factories in all five mainland states of Australia when GM took over in 1931, due to the combining of Holden and GM factories around the country under Holden management.
+In the postwar period, this decentralisation was slowly reduced and, by 1989, the consolidation of final assembly at Elizabeth in South Australia was largely completed, except for some operations that continued at Dandenong until 1994.
+Engine manufacturing was consolidated at Fishermans Bend, which was expanded to supply markets overseas.